This post may contain affiliate links. Please read my disclosure policy.

 What do you think?
 Do you read cookbooks on your portable devices?

-- 1 stick plus 1 tablespoon butter, sliced; at room temperature
+- 1 stick (125 g) plus 1 tablespoon butter, sliced, at room temperature

-- 8 - 10 small to medium sized bay laurel leaves, fresh or dried
+- 8-10 small to medium-sized bay leaves, fresh or dried

 - 1 ⅔ cups (210 g) all-purpose flour